-All insurers offer roof insurance as part of their buildings insurance policies.
+All insurers include roof insurance as part of their buildings insurance policies so you don’t need to buy a separate roof insurance policy.
 If you need cover for a non-standard roof, this is offered by some mainstream insurers, such as Admiral, which will give you a standard policy but possibly with different terms and conditions relating to the roof.

 It can be particularly helpful to speak to a broker if you live in an unusual property, including one with a non-standard roof.
 To find a broker in your area, get in touch with the British Insurance Brokers Association (opens in new tab)

 How can I make sure my roof is properly covered?

 As with any type of insurance, honesty is key.
 If you haven’t disclosed all the relevant details to your insurer you may find your policy is invalidated and you won’t be able to claim when you need to.

 'By discussing your home and insurance needs with your insurer, you can have the peace of mind that you are adequately insured and that your insurer has the skills and capability to repair any damage to the home,' explains Emma.